obanlatomiwa/auction_services/README.md

 # My_Auction_App

-This app is built with the Microservices approach.
-Ma
+This app is built with the Microservices Architecture approach.

 ## Tools